lukechadwick/linux-intel-undervolt-gui/README.md

 # linux-intel-undervolt-gui

+The purpose of this project is to provide an electron powered front-end for undervolting certain intel CPUs.

 ![alt text](https://i.imgur.com/7ZJWxeO.png)

-The purpose of this project is to provide an electron powered front-end for undervolting certain intel CPUs.
+## Getting Started

+Head to the release page and find a package suitable for your distro

+### Prerequisites

+Python

+### Installing

+This application uses a python script to talk to the hardware, the python script (undervolt.py) must be copied to your /home/ folder

+## Built With

+* [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) - Framework for building desktop apps quickly

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

 This project uses the python script from: